zhengyuf/IMavatar/README.md

 * Download [FLAME model](https://flame.is.tue.mpg.de/download.php), choose **FLAME 2020** and unzip it, copy 'generic_model.pkl' into `./code/flame/FLAME2020`
 * When choosing your GPU, avoid RTX30xx since it seems unstable with broyden's method, see [here](https://github.com/xuchen-ethz/snarf/issues/3#issue-1096847424) if you want to know more.
 The results in the paper are obtained from a GeForce RTX2080Ti GPU.
 Quadro RTX6000 is also tested to converge well.
 ## Preparing dataset
-Download a preprocessed dataset from [ETH Zurich server](https://dataset.ait.ethz.ch/downloads/IMavatar_data/data/subject1.zip).
+Download a preprocessed dataset from the ETH Zurich server ([subject1](https://dataset.ait.ethz.ch/downloads/IMavatar_data/data/subject1.zip) and [subject2](https://dataset.ait.ethz.ch/downloads/IMavatar_data/data/subject2.zip)).
 You can run `download_data.bash`.

 Or prepare your own dataset following intructions in `./preprocess/README.md`.